2010 Next Red

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in January 2012 we blended 9% Cabernet Sauvignon and 5% Petit Verdot with 86% Malbec.

-At a tasting in August 2016, we tasted the 2010 and here are our notes: Bright fruit aromas – blueberries and boysenberries with notes of violets.
-Velvety, full, round on the palate.
-Cola, mint, briars and dark chocolate flavors.
+At a tasting in August 2017, we tasted the 2010 and here are our notes: Lovely floral notes of rose petals and lavender.
+Velvety, supple, sweet fruit richness on the palate.
+Mint, cola and dark chocolate and toasty vanilla flavors.
+Beginning to develop complexity and bottle bouquet.